AbstractionsLab/idps-escape/docs/manual/user_guide.md

 # User guide

-Via ADBox one can create detectors and use them to detect anomalous behaviour in chosen data.
+Via ADBox one can create detectors and use them to detect anomalous behaviors in chosen data.
 To do so, it is sufficient to compile a **use case** file summarizing the necessary information and run the following command via the terminal

 ```sh
 ./adbox.sh -u {number}
 ```

 where `{number}` is the number associated with the use case.

 A complete overview of how to define a use case is given in the [use case definition guide](./use_case.md).